k4izokage/dotfiles/.github/README.md

 </div>

 > [!CAUTION]
+> - Specific for [Arch](https://archlinux.org/) Linux, and based distros.
+Ensure that you are fully aware of what you're doing.
 > - These dotfiles are still a work in progress.
 Please open an issue for queries beyond its scope.
 > - All the visual config parameters have been written for a [resolution](https://wiki.archlinux.org/title/Xrandr) of 1366x768 pixels.